Scanning at the Enterprise Level

 Here is an example of the proxy format: --proxy socks5://1.1.1.1

-• If you want to only proxy the internal traffic, then use the following command:
+- If you want to only proxy the traffic to the targets, then use the following command:

-• If you want to only proxy the external traffic, then use the following command:
+- If you want to only proxy the traffic to Bright, then use the following command:

 Notes: